Pixiv: DrawTwit

 In collaboration with Twitter, Pixiv Inc. launched a web service in July 2009 called DrawTwit, which anyone with a Twitter account can use and allows users to draw artwork and post them to Twitter.
 Others can comments on the artwork with either writing a 110-character limit or drawing a 140-brush stroke limit image response (in the same spirit as Twitter's limit of 140 characters per tweet).
-DrawTwit was originally a temporary service available during maintenance of the Pixiv website on July 16, 2009, but the service proved popular enough to develop into its own entity.
-In collaboration with Livedoor, a blogging service called Pixiv Blog was launched on April 23, 2009, which anyone with a Pixiv account can use.
-A Pixiv wiki called Pixiv Encyclopedia was launched on November 10, 2009, as a way to index and define the more than 1.6 million different tags used on Pixiv, which anyone with a Pixiv account can use.
+DrawTwit was originally a temporary service available during maintenance of the Pixiv website on 16 July 2009, but the service proved popular enough to develop into its own entity.
+In collaboration with Livedoor, a blogging service called Pixiv Blog was launched on 23 April 2009, which anyone with a Pixiv account can use.
+A Pixiv wiki called Pixiv Encyclopedia was launched on 10 November 2009, as a way to index and define the more than 1.6 million different tags used on Pixiv, which anyone with a Pixiv account can use.
 An English-language version of the encyclopedia and an English-language official Twitter account started in May 2011.
-An oekaki chat service called Pixiv Chat was launched on December 15, 2009, for users to draw oekaki art while in a chat room.
+An oekaki chat service called Pixiv Chat was launched on 15 December 2009, for users to draw oekaki art while in a chat room.

 Pixiv Tsūshin

-In collaboration with Enterbrain, Pixiv began to produce an online magazine entitled Pixiv Tsūshin (ピクシブ通信, Pixiv News) on April 20, 2009.
+In collaboration with Enterbrain, Pixiv began to produce an online magazine entitled Pixiv Tsūshin (ピクシブ通信, Pixiv News) on 20 April 2009.
 The magazine contains information pertaining to the Pixiv community, and useful information for its users.
 This includes news articles on latest Pixiv news, how-to articles, interviews with popular artists on the website, and columns, including other things.
 Also, the magazine covers proactive activities artists on the website are doing related to the website such as the holding of art exhibitions.
+Also in collaboration with Enterbrain, a magazine titled Quarterly Pixiv will begin publication on 28 May 2010, containing material similar to that in Pixiv Tsūshin.

+Booth

+In 2013, Pixiv launched Booth (stylized BOOTH), an online e-commerce platform allowing artists to offer physical (such as artwork and accessories) and digital goods for purchase by others.

+Alongside competitor Gumroad, Booth has been one of the two most prominent marketplaces of assets within the VRChat community.
+In 2023, Booth launched a VRChat world known as the "Booth Cafe", allowing users to browse and demo 3D avatars being distributed on its platform.